 - 1. In the upper right-hand region of the Algorithm tab, click Add Algorithm. - 2.
 Select Segment Mapping Algorithm.
-The Create Segment Mapping Algorithm pane appears.
+The Create Segment Mapping Algorithm pane appears. - 3.
+Enter an Algorithm Name.

 - 4. Enter a Description. - 5.
 From the No. of Segment drop-down menu, select how many segments you want to mask.